ichdasich/bbb-privacy/README.md

 For directly deleting these caches, please see
 'Deploy a post-recording script that removes recordings without recording markers'

+### BigBlueButton does not delete recordings when it receives a deleteRecording request

+A stand-alone BBB server (unlike with scalelite) does not delete recordings when it receives a deleteRecording request via the API.
+Instead, it moves the recording to `/var/bigbluebutton/deleted` and unpublishes it.

+#### Resolution

+There is no easy resolution configurable.
+Users are advised to create a high-frequency cron-job, that deletes the contents of `/var/bigbluebutton/deleted`.

 ## Logs

 ### General log rotation